How to find a professional counsellor or therapist for relationship help or mental health counselling/therapy

 In which case, I’m so glad you’ve landed here.
 Trying to find a counsellor can be confusing and overwhelming.
 But I’m here to help you by giving you all the information you need to make the right decision for you.

 The information in this article is the same regardless of where in the world you live, be that the US, the UK, Canada, New Zealand or anywhere else.
+You’ll also find further information on the ‘how, when and where’ of seeking help in my article on how to get trustworthy relationship advice.

 There are some places in the world where the labels slightly differentiate the training an individual has received.
 But for the purposes of your search for counselling therapy, all you need to know is that the professional you choose is well trained, accredited and legitimate.